Screw-In Base Size Screw-In Base Size |

 Screw-In Base Light Bulbs

 Use these bulbs in standard sockets, panels, and appliances.
 Brightness is measured in lumens; the higher the lumens, the brighter the bulb.
 Bulbs with a warm light appearance have yellow tones.
 Bulbs with a neutral light appearance are commonly used in workspaces.
-Bulbs with a cool light appearance have white/blue tones and are good for inspecting.
+Bulbs with a cool or daylight appearance have white/blue tones and are good for inspecting.
 A bulb’s estimated yearly energy cost is based on 3 hours of usage per day at $0.11 per kWh.

 Halogen bulbs are slightly more energy efficient than incandescent bulbs, but they generate more heat.